johnny-mnemonica/hello-world/src/about.md

 &nbsp;

-*Finding the correct balance between form and function.* When I say correct, I mean: building the website and then whittling it down to its final form, through which it becomes the best tool for the job.
+*Finding the correct balance between form and function.* When I say correct, I mean - building the website and then whittling it down to its final form, through which it becomes a sharper pencil - the best, most precise tool for the job.

 &nbsp;